owenversteeg/min-navbar-plugin/README.md

 Version 2.0.
 Version numbers correspond to Min releases.

-A plugin for the Min css framework that extends the default navbar to include dropdowns and right-positioned links.
+A plugin for the Min CSS framework that extends the default navbar to include dropdowns and right-positioned links.

 Requires Min's General and Navbar subsections.
 To include the latest version of this plugin, download the `navbar-plugin.css` file and load it after Min.